4GeeksAcademy/git-interactive-tutorial/README.md

 ### :star: Give it a start if you like it!

-### :exclamation: Report errors, misspels or any other feedback [here](https://github.com/4GeeksAcademy/git-interactive-tutorial/issues).
+### :exclamation: Report errors, misspells or give us suggestions [here](https://github.com/4GeeksAcademy/git-interactive-tutorial/issues).

 ![Preview for Git Interactive Tutorial](https://raw.githubusercontent.com/4GeeksAcademy/git-interactive-tutorial/master/preview.gif)